eldoy/scripts/README.md

 At the moment it contains short cut for git, docker and some utilities.
 The locations included are local to our machines, so you'll need to customize them to fit your system.

+There is a ruby runner included, check out the git commands in the `/lib` directory for an example.

 # Installation
 ```
 # Clone the repo.
 Fork it first if you plan to keep customizing it